saiteja-madha/discord-js-bot/docs/installation/installation/README.md

 ### Setting up Environment Variables

-The following environment variables are required for mochi to work correctly.
+The following environment variables are required for amina to work correctly.

 You can set the environment variables in any way you like or place a .env file at the root of your project (rename `.env.example` to `.env`), Ensure that your `.env` looks like this: